jxzper/cordstore/README.md

-# cordstore
+# CordStore
-Use discord as a file storage using webhooks or bots
+Store files in textchannels using bots or webhooks

 ---